 From the Chair

-·Fundamental skills of traditional and digital art making are taught as a vehicle for the development of creative thinking and innovative problem solving.
+·Fundamental traditional and digital art making skills are taught as a vehicle for the development of creative thinking and innovative problem solving.
 Historical and analytical skills are emphasized, broadening a student’s cultural literacy while helping prepare them for advanced study.